ethereum-optimism/community-hub/src/docs/developers/integration.md

 Despite this field reading `ETH`, it's important to understand that **this is actually an ERC20 version of ETH that we call WETH.**

 ::: warning L2 WETH address
-It's very important to note here that the default ETH address that is provided by MetaMask is **NOT** the same as the WETH ([more info here](../protocol/evm-comparison.html#native-weth)), the default type of ETH that is used on L2, we will be using to make transfers between one L2 address and another.
+It's very important to note here that the default ETH address that is provided by MetaMask is **NOT** the same as the default WETH address that is used on L2.
+We will be use WETH to make transfers between one L2 address and another.
 Thus, here we add this specific address to make WETH transfers on L2.
+For more info, see [this section in the docs](../protocol/evm-comparison.html#native-weth).
 :::

 **L1 Custom Network (Optional)**